Beau February 20th, 2009

 “This is the meaning, for Tocqueville, of free and participatory democratic politics.
 And it was precisely because he saw Americans living this kind of local and substantive political life, first in their townships and then in their individual states, that Tocqueville came to regard the citizens of the United States as a genuinely free, self-governing people, and not the passive subjects of a distant, bureaucratic, and centralized power.”

-Looking at our personal situation, we live in a rural area, with a vibrant small town serving the needs of the community.
-It’s not too far to travel and find more diverse metropolitan pursuits, but we enjoy living where we do, as well as the sense of community and local structures that exist to serve people’s needs.
+Thinking of life in America today, we live in a rural area with a vibrant small town serving the needs of the community.
+It’s fairly close to travel an hour and find more diverse metropolitan pursuits, but we enjoy living where we do, as well as the sense of community and local structures that exist to serve people’s needs.
 And yet I find the above passage striking in that we have often assummed our heritage as Americans exists on a similar basis across the nation when in fact it is less and less so.
 Oleson also describes a greater fractioning of liberty, where Tocqueville wrote from personal experience how freedoms may erode over time.